 What do you want to achieve?
 What is your conditions of noise level, power?
 These are things that will affect the many options available of different types of CQ methods, and you don’t have to use only one method, you can change them at will.
 So let’s look at some of the objectives, conditions and results.

-Let’s say you want to achieve quantity over quality, and fill your log with callsigns and 5NN prefilled in your computer log.
+Let’s say you want to achieve Quantity over Quality, and fill your log with callsigns and 5NN prefilled in your computer log.
 This is not QTT, but there are those who get more satisfaction with the quantity than the quality.
 Appropriate for such is that they do NOT want to receive a reply from a QTT who will want a real QSO.

 In this way both groups are without friction and achieve the results they wish for.